How to Run Android Apps on iPhone Without Jailbreak

 Practical Scenarios to Guide Your Choice

 - School research: Use cloud streaming for a lab-approved Android browser while keeping your iPhone untouched.
-For policy hints, see safe emulator setup for students using iOS devices.
+For policy hints, see safe Android emulator setup for students on iOS.

 - Side project development: Remote desktop gives you adb, logcat, and build tools without needing a Mac.
-Pair with the technical primer in how emulators work on iOS (technical explanation).
+Pair with the technical primer in how Android emulators work on iOS.

 - Travel-friendly access: Signed IPA runtimes let you test offline on planes or in dorms with poor Wi-Fi.
 Keep a cloud fallback so certificate issues do not block you.